dkoosis/cowgnition/docs/GO_PRACTICES.md

 ## Test Tooling with gotestsum

-We've standardized on `gotestsum` for test formatting and output, replacing our previous custom test runner.
+We've standardized on `gotestsum` for test formatting and output.
 This decision provides several benefits:

 1. **Improved readability**: Clear, organized test output with better formatting than standard `go test`
 2. **Configurable formats**: Multiple output formats depending on needs:
    - `dots`: Compact output showing each test as a dot (good for large test suites)
-   - `pkgname`: Grouped by package with clean pass/fail indicators (our default)
+   - `pkgname`: Grouped by package with clean pass/fail indicators
    - `testname`: Lists all tests with pass/fail status
    - `standard-verbose`: Similar to `go test -v` but better formatted
    - `standard-quiet`: Minimal output, good for CI
 3. **JUnit XML integration**: Provides CI integration with test reporting systems
 4. **Failure summary**: Provides concise failure summary at the end of all tests
 5. **Watch mode**: Supports watching for changes and re-running tests
-6. **Consistent output**: Ensures all developers see the same test results format
-7. **Maintained tool**: Benefits from community maintenance and updates

 Usage examples: